midas-network/covid19-scenario-modeling-hub/auxiliary-data/vaccination-coverage/README.md

 [Children National Immunization Survey](https://data.cdc.gov/Child-Vaccinations/Weekly-Parental-Intent-for-Vaccination-and-Cumulat/ker6-gs6z/about_data) for the period  Sep 2024 to March 2025.
 Estimates have been extrapolated and smoothed to provide  weekly data.
 This generates the data corresponding to the "Scenario == Historic coverage" observations.
+THe `"Cum.Coverage.Percent"` column contains percent coverage data in percent, meaning `0.4` represents `0.4 %`, or in another example, `40` represents `40 %`.

 For Scenarios B & D, which represent the same timing of vaccination in 2025-26 as in 2024-2025 we shift the historic coverage estimates by 365 days